 May Mary, Seat of Wisdom, be a sure haven for all who devote their lives to the search for wisdom.
 May their journey into wisdom, sure and final goal of all true knowing, be freed of every hindrance by the intercession of the one who, in giving birth to the Truth and treasuring it in her heart, has shared it forever with all the world.

-This is also, providentially, the day on which Our Lady of Combermere is celebrated, patroness of Madonna House whose main centre is just down the road from us.
-Today is the day that their members make their promises of poverty, chastity and obedience.
-The greatest gift one can offer to God is oneself; and, on the flip side, as Saint Philip Neri said, the greatest gift Our Lady can give to a soul is a vocation to the religious and consecrated life.
+This is also, providentially, the day on which Our Lady of Combermere is celebrated, patroness of Madonna House whose main centre is just down the road from us, and annually on this day members publicly profess their promises of poverty, chastity and obedience.
+The greatest gift one can give to God is the gift of oneself; and, on the flip side, as Saint Philip Neri said, the greatest gift Our Lady can give to a soul is a vocation to the religious and consecrated life.

 Whatever be our own path, and however we ‘give’ ourselves to God through Our Lady, rejoice, entrust your petitions and intentions to the Mother of God, who listens and intercedes.
 And pray for wisdom, that virtue and gift by which we are enabled to see all things sub specie aeternitatis, under the aspect of eternity.
 The Pastoral Constitution, Gaudium et Spes warned, the world stands in peril, unless wiser men are forthcoming, and our world is filled with distinctly un-wise men.